Coderx-Gamer/invincibility-hack/README.md

 # invincibility-hack

 How to use:

-Type '\*invincibility' in the chat to toggle the hack.
+Type one of these commands in the chat to toggle the hack.
+*invisible
+*inv
+*i
+*god
+*invis
 Now once you die you will not see the death screen.
 After dying relog for you to be able to load chunks, see entities, attack entities etc.
 If you want to respawn toggle the hack off and relog and you will see the death screen.